Student Support

 Higher Education institutions can offer support with this assisted learning with adaptations being made to learning, teaching and assignments through note-taking or recorded lectures with assistive technology.

-If you are Care Experienced
+If you are Care-experienced

 Any student who has experienced care in their lifetime within Scotland can gain support in Higher Education.